🌲 Front Range Plant FinderPlant finder

 Ulmus x 'Morton Glossy'

-Elm — TRIUMPH® Elm (Ulmus x 'Morton Glossy') is a tree suited to the Colorado Front Range, rated "Recommended" on the 2024 Front Range Tree Recommendation List.
-It matures to about 50–60 ft tall and 35–40 ft wide, and needs low to medium water.
+Elm, TRIUMPH® Elm (Ulmus x 'Morton Glossy') is a tree suited to the Colorado Front Range, rated "Recommended" on the 2024 Front Range Tree Recommendation List.
+It matures to about 50–60 ft tall and 35–40 ft wide, fast-growing, needs low to medium water, and prefers full sun.
 Elm leaf beetle; No scale.

 low to medium water50–60 ft tall and 35–40 ft wideXeric / water-wiseDeer-resistant